NBC Learn, Windows to the Universe

 - The video documents impacts of thermal expansion and melting of ice sheets and glaciers on coastal communities

-- The video also shows the ways that sea level rise is documented.
+- The video also shows the ways that sea level rise is determined.
 These include the use of sediment core data and satellite data to document rate of sea level rise in the past.

 - Comments from expert scientist: Includes interviews with two leading scientists in the field and provides visuals of the sources of the data (sediment cores, satellite measurements, physical models, computer models).